Backpacking Africa: Everything You Need to Know

 The Best Place to Start a Trip in Africa

 I recommend starting in either Nairobi, Victoria Falls or Cape Town.
 Most overland tours begin in Nairobi because it’s easy to reach and a great base from which to explore places like the Masai Mara, Serengeti and Kilimanjaro.
-If you want to explore Southern Africa, Cape Town is the best place to start and you can take overland tours in the other direction (South to North) from here.
-If you decide to travel for several months all the way through Africa, I suggest leaving Cape Town for the end point of your journey – it’s a beautiful city.
+If you want to explore Southern Africa, Cape Town is the best place to start and you can take overland tours in the other direction (South to North).
+If you decide to travel for several months, I suggest leaving Cape Town for the end of your journey – it’s a beautiful city.

 If I had enough time, I would honestly just jump on board an overland tour from Nairobi to Cape Town.
 With less time available, I would still consider an overland tour but for a shorter distance – either a Nairobi to Zanzibar for Vic Falls to Cape Town.
 Check out the following: